awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-run-and-manage-metadata.md

 + **ResourceArn** – The Amazon Resource Name \(ARN\) of the App, which includes the instance type
 + **ResourceName** – The name of the SageMaker image

+Additional metadata might be included for internal use by Studio and is subject to change\.

 **To get the App metadata**

 1. In the center of the notebook menu, choose the **Launch Terminal** icon \( ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/Launch_terminal.png)\)\.
 This opens a terminal in the SageMaker image that the notebook runs in\.